tinkink-net/tinkses/README.md

 Oh, we don't have any other services dependencies, such as AWS SES, SendGrid, Mailgun, or Database, Redis, etc.

+> In case you have any interest, you can also look at our email service [TinkMail](https://tinkmail.me) for both personal and business uses.

 ## Features

 - Send emails using SMTP